Before my father built my hanging bookshelf and turned my dream into reality, my books were just carefully stacked on top of my study table.

 However, it seemed that NBS was desperate to clean their warehouses before the year closed.
-They opened another series of warehouse sales at different branches, including Alabang Town Center.
+They launched another series of warehouse sales at different branches, including Alabang Town Center.
 The previous warehouse sale made a hole in my wallet, but thanks to my friends who lend me some money, I was able to take home a bagful of books.

 After many visits to different branches of Book Sale, nine months’ worth of savings from my daily allowance, and Scholastic Publishing’s warehouse sale, my book stack couldn’t hold the weight of my babies anymore.
-In my Instagram post, I called it the “domino effect.”
+On my Instagram post, I called it the “domino effect.”

 My collection now includes the John Green Boxed Set, the Hunger Games series, some Oxford classics, complete Jane Austen books, Pride and Prejudice fan fiction books, some YAs, and more classics.
 The books on the first layer were all classics.
 The stack on the right side were all English language reference books.

 When I posted the photo above on Instagram, one of my friends suggested that I buy a bookshelf.
 I knew beforehand that that was the most practical thing to do, but I liked seeing my books stacked up like this on top of my study table.
-Also, I didn’t think my room could accommodate another tenant–my room was already cramped with my sisters and I’s stuff.
+Also, I didn’t think my room could accommodate another tenant–my room was already cramped with my and my sisters’ stuff.
 It was only when my friend debated the pros of having a bookshelf that I finally considered it.

 As the plan was not attainable at the moment, I settled for an out-of-the-box idea that’s also a space-saver.
 And since Christmas was just around the corner, the timing couldn’t be more perfect.
 I turned my stack into a book tree and embellished it with low-cost Christmas decorations.

 I know that the tree looked malnourished, but this was the best I could do after so many failed attempts.
 I had to call my younger siblings to help me figure out which books should go where.
 Stacking up books of different weights and sizes to form the shape of a pine tree was easier said than done, to be honest.
 It took a lot of blood, sweat, and tears to build them up.
 We spent almost three hours for this poor thing only to come up with a malnourished tree.
-Poor me.
+Poor me (and poor tree).